Janet-Cajavilca/SQL-Basics-Uni-Database/README.md

-# SQL Insights: Uni-Database Showcase
+# SQL Basics: Uni-Database Practice

 This small project demonstrates my ability in fundamental SQL queries.
 I initially learned these skills during the lecture 'Database: Fundamentals' at TUM Munich, led by Professor Alfons Kemper.
 I will utilize Professor Kemper's compact University Database schema, initially in German, to implement some fundamental SQL queries.
 First, I'll translate the table names into English and create a small database using **PostgreSQL 16**.
 After that, I'll apply the basic SQL queries I've learned to solve the tasks listed below